melontini/bootloader-unlock-wall-of-shame/brands/oppo/README.md

 ## OPPO

 There's not much to say about OPPO.
-They provide Deep Testing too, but only for Chinese models.
+They provide Deep Testing too, but only for Chinese models before Find X5 series.
+Starting from Find X5 series, OPPO no longer allows unlocking.

 ## Deep Testing